- Why EBITDA is a sub-standard metric for determining the health of a business

 What the hell is the point of EBITDA when most business owners simply want to know how much money they’ll be taking home at the end of each month?

-Traditionally, metrics like cash flow, net income, and revenues have been used to measure the corporate health and value of a company.
-But over the years, EBITDA has crept its way into balance sheets like the Real Housewives of just about any urban center have crept into the public consciousness.
+Traditionally, cash flow, net income, and revenues have been used as metrics to evaluate a company's financial health and value.
+But over the years, EBITDA has crept its way into balance sheets like the Real Housewives of just about any urban center has crept into the public consciousness.

-While EBITDA has its place–much like a guilty pleasure, sweat-pants-and-magnum-of-wine marathon of Bethenny Frankel and her frenemies has a place in the culture–it’s not always an accurate depiction of how well a company is doing.
+While EBITDA has its place–much like a guilty pleasure–it’s not always an accurate depiction of how well a company is doing.

 At Acquira, we prefer to look at your pro-forma free cash flow.